dqops/dqo/docs/checks/column/pii/contains-ip4-percent.md

 # contains ip4 percent data quality checks

-Column check that calculates the percentage of rows that contains valid IP4 address values in a monitored column.
+This check detects IP4 addresses inside text columns.
+It measures the percentage of columns containing an IP4 address and raises a data quality issue when too many rows contain IP4 addresses.

 ___